Redocly/redocly-cli/docs/quickstart.md

 └── openapi.yaml
 ```

-With the `split` command, you can easily switch to a multi-file structure in a blink of an eye even if your definition file became extremely lengthy.
+With the `split` command, you can easily switch to a [multi-file structure](./index.md#multi-file-approach) in a blink of an eye even if your definition file became extremely lengthy.

-### bundle - combine several definition files into a single one
+### bundle - pull constituent parts of the OpenAPI definition into a single file

 With this command, you can merge standalone files back into a single definition file. `bundle` does the opposite of the [`split`](#split) command.